Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

-In addition to $\mathcal{H}^2$ matrices, different choices of admissibility parameter ($\eta\geq1$ (weak admissibility) or $\eta\leq0.5$ (strong admissibility)) and shared basis property lead to all the other hierarchical matrix formats in Table \ref{tab:hierarchical_matrix} and Fig. \ref{fig::Hformats}.
-It's worth noting that in independent basis-based formats such as $\mathcal{H}$ or HODLR matrices, the low-rank compression of each admissible block becomes $A_{st} \approx U_{st} V_{st}^T$ of (\ref{eq:low-rank}) instead of $A_{st} \approx U_{s} B_{st} V_{t}^T$ (again, see Fig. \ref{fig::Hformats}).
+In addition to $\mathcal{H}^2$ matrices, different choices of admissibility parameter ($\eta\geq1$ (weak admissibility) or $\eta\leq0.5$ (strong admissibility)) and shared basis property lead to all the other hierarchical matrix formats in~\cref{tab:hierarchical_matrix} and~\cref{fig::Hformats}.
+It is worth noting that in independent basis-based formats such as $\mathcal{H}$ or HODLR matrices, the low-rank compression of each admissible block becomes $A_{st} \approx U_{st} V_{st}^T$ of \cref{eq:low-rank} instead of $A_{st} \approx U_{s} B_{st} V_{t}^T$ (again, see~\cref{fig::Hformats}).